 125) Explain equivalence class partitioning.

-Equivalence class partitioning is a black box test design technique where the test data are divided into equivalence classes, and executing test cases into each partition at least once of equivalent data from which test cases can be derived.
+Equivalence class partitioning is a black box test design technique where the test data are divided into equivalence classes, and test cases into each partition at least once with equivalent data from which test cases can be derived.

 Then, the equivalence class partitioning for this scenario is: